SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     that make heavy use of
     the introspection facilities of the Objective-C runtime.
-    There is a cost in binary size and in performance incurred by exposing declarations to the Objective-C runtime, which means you usually want
+    There is a cost in binary size and in performance incurred by making declarations
+    available to use in the Objective-C code, which means you usually want
-    to limit the declarations exposed to the Objective-C runtime.
+    to limit which declarations are made available.

 ``testable``
     Apply this attribute to ``import`` declarations